edibotopic/edibotopic-website/content/notes/Explication.md

 involve a significant transformation of the original concept.

 Philosophers have argued over the conditions necessary for a successful explication.
-These include the aforementioned increase of clarity and utility, but also a requirement that the new concept be substitutable for the old concept in a given sentence, while preserving sufficient continuity of meaning.
+These include the aforementioned increase of clarity and utility, but also a requirement that the new concept be substitutable for the old concept, while preserving sufficient continuity of meaning.

 To a child, milk is a white drink.
 A food scientist can refine the concept of milk further; for example, milk is an oil-in-water emulsion that appears opaque because the oil droplets (and casein) scatter light.
 Although the scientist's account is more precise, it is still continuous with the ordinary concept of "milk".
 A new term is not required in this case.
 Both child and scientist alike understand the instruction "drink your milk".
 Armed with their particilar definition, the food scientist can do useful things, like identify milk as the structural inverse of butter (a water-in-oil emulsion).